-ON OUR RADAR PLAYING WITH PERCEPTION The allure of advertising hyperrealistic paintings is recognizable yet unplaceable.
-Often drawn from commonplace magazine ads and brand catalogs, the artist zooms in on a specific detail from her source material before magnifying it to near abstraction: the edge of an ear, a sparkling cascade of necklaces, a close-up of floating glitter.
-It doesn't matter what's being promoted in these ads-at this macro scale, all that's left is an aura of opulence so familiar that you realize you've already been sold.
+The imagery of Julia Jacquette's hyperrealistic paintings is recognizable yet unplaceable.
+Drawn from common magazine ads and brand catalogs, the artist zooms in on a specific detail from her source material before magnifying it to near abstraction: the edge of an ear, a sparkling cascade of necklaces, a close-up of floating glitter.
+It doesn't even matter what's being promoted in these ads - at this macro scale, all that's left is an aura of opulence so familiar that you realize you've already been sold.